aaronparker/aaronparker.github.io/_posts/2013-03-16-sequencing-mozilla-firefox-with-app-v-5-x.md

   * %APPDATA%\Mozilla (preferences, bookmarks etc.); and
   * %LOCALAPPDATA%\Mozilla (browser cache)

-The default behaviour of the App-V Sequencer is to exclude %LOCALAPPDATA% - this is a good thing and I don&#8217;t recommend removing this exclusion. %APPDATA% will be included by default and whether you leave this location included in the package will depend on your specific deployment requirements; however my recommendation is to exclude this location by adding **[{AppData}]\Mozilla** to the exclusion list in your sequence.
+The default behaviour of the App-V Sequencer is to exclude %LOCALAPPDATA% - this is a good thing and I don't recommend removing this exclusion. %APPDATA% will be included by default and whether you leave this location included in the package will depend on your specific deployment requirements; however my recommendation is to exclude this location by adding **[{AppData}]\Mozilla** to the exclusion list in your sequence.
 On the client, Firefox will then create a new profile in the real file system when the user starts the browser for the first time.

-Virtualizing the profile increases the complexity of upgrading Firefox packages especially challenging given [Mozilla&#8217;s approach to Firefox releases](http://www.zdnet.com/blog/bott/mozilla-to-enterprise-customers-drop-dead/3497).
+Virtualizing the profile increases the complexity of upgrading Firefox packages especially challenging given [Mozilla's approach to Firefox releases](http://www.zdnet.com/blog/bott/mozilla-to-enterprise-customers-drop-dead/3497).
 By storing the Firefox profile on the real file system, Firefox can be deployed via completely unrelated packages – no need to create upgrade versions.
 By excluding %APPDATA% and not virtualizing the user profile you will gain some flexibility with your Firefox deployment.

 # Sequencing Platform